 - Castel and Ponte Sant’Angelo Guided Tour

-Among the places to see in Rome, there are the Capitoline Hill and Museums.
-The palace was designed by Michelangelo and it is a real work of art in and of itself – easy to see why it is one of the top Rome attractions.
+Among the things to do in Rome, I recommend paying a visit to the Capitoline Hill and Museums.
+The palace was designed by Michelangelo and it is a real work of art in and of itself – easy to see why it is one of the top tourist attractions in Rome.

 Inside the Capitoline Museums there is a fabulous collection of classical sculptures kept there since Pope Sixtus IV donated a group of bronze sculptures to the city of Rome in 1471.
 There’s also paintings by Caravaggio.